-Notre Dame’s McGraw faces big rebuild after title game runs
+Notre Dame’s McGraw loses 5 starters, faces big rebuild

 SOUTH BEND, Ind.
 (AP) — Muffet McGraw didn’t earn her Hall of Fame coaching laurels by backing away from challenges at Notre Dame.

 She may be facing her biggest one yet: Replacing a starting five that came within 3.9 seconds of winning a second consecutive national championship last season.
 Just a few days after Baylor beat the Fighting Irish 82-81, that starting five — Jackie Young, all-time leading scorer Arike Ogunbowale, Brianna Turner, Jessica Shepard and Marina Mabrey — headed to the WNBA.
-Notre Dame averaged 88.6 points per game last season and out the door with those players went 82.1 of them.
+Notre Dame averaged 88.6 points last season and out the door with those players went 82.1.

 “I do love the challenge,” McGraw said.
 “I’m still competitive.
 I think the expectations are off in terms of what everyone else thinks we will be.
 So it’s fun to get in the gym and start teaching again.”

-Junior center Mikayla Vaughn, who averaged 3.3 points and 2.4 rebounds last season as a reserve, hears what the naysayers say about the Irish, who will go after the program’s 1,000th victory when they open the season at Fordham Nov.
+Junior center Mikayla Vaughn, who averaged 3.3 points and 2.4 rebounds last season as a reserve, hears the naysayers.
+The Irish will go after the program’s 1,000th victory when they open the season at Fordham Nov.
 5.

 “I think being underestimated is one of the most powerful positions you can be in,” Vaughn said.
 “I really think we can do really, really great things.”

-Among the returnees are guards Katlyn Gilbert, who missed 31 games with a torn right labrum that was surgically repaired, and Abby Prohaska, a defensive ball hawk.
+Among the returnees are guards Katlyn Gilbert, who missed 31 games with a torn right labrum in her shoulder that was surgically repaired, and Abby Prohaska, a defensive ball hawk.
 Also back is 6-foot-4 Danielle Cosgrove.
 Joining them are grad transfers Marta Sniezek (Stanford) and Destinee Walker (North Carolina) and two prep All-Americans in 6-foot-2 forward Sam Brunelle and 5-foot-10 guard Anaya Peoples.

 “Come March, the way coach is pushing, we’re going to be competitive,” said Sniezek, a point guard on the Cardinal’s 2017 Final Four team.